-The new Zenith El Primero Tourbillon Chronograph watch is yet another good offer from the company that finally found its own design tongue.
-Although its case, which is available both in affordable stainless steel, as well as in expensive (and also dressier) rose gold (ref.
-18.2280.4035/01.C713), is a little oversized at 44 millimeters in diameter, the watch still doesn’t look bulky and may actually look great with a made to order business suit.
+The 2010 Zenith El Primero Tourbillon Chronograph is yet another good offer from the company that finally found its own design tongue.
+Although its case, which is available both in affordable stainless steel, as well as in a more expensive (and also dressier) 18-karat rose gold (ref.
+18.2280.4035/01.C713), is a little oversized at 44 millimeters in diameter, it still doesn’t look bulky and may look great with a made-to-order business suit.

-The new watch looks like an evolution of the design that was first introduced in 2008 with the Grande Class Tourbillon El Primero model.
+The new watch looks like an evolution of the design that was first introduced in 2008 with the Grande Class Tourbillon El Primero.

-Like that watch, the new Zenith El Primero Tourbillon Chronograph has its tourbillon cage placed at 11 o’clock; the chronograph counters placed at 3 and 6 o’clock (dangerously close to the center of the dial;) and the date indicator is located inside the tourbillon cage’s outer rim.
+Like the 2008 model, the 2010 Zenith El Primero Tourbillon Chronograph has its tourbillon cage placed at 11 o’clock; the chronograph counters placed at 3 and 6 o’clock (dangerously close to the center of the dial;) and the date indicator is located inside the tourbillon cage’s outer rim.

-In fact, the new watch is powered by the El Primero 4035 D movement, which is a modified version of the El Primero 4035 automatic caliber that motivated the Grande Class model.
+In fact, the El Primero 4035 D movement is a modified version of the very same El Primero 4035 automatic caliber that motivated the Grande Class model.

 Thanks to an in-line escapement that shifts the balance spring to the outer edge of the rotating carriage, this fast movement (it beats at impressive 36,000 vph and is therefore much more accurate than slower movements, but also consumes much more energy) has a power reserve rating of more than 50 hours.

-I wasn’t able to find any information regarding the modifications that were made to the movement, but in its press release the Swiss watchmaker says that the El Primero 4035 D is made of 381 components, while the original 4035 sported only 325 parts.
+I wasn’t able to find any information regarding the modifications that were made to the movement, but in its press release, Zenith says that the El Primero 4035 D is made of 381 components, while the original 4035 sported only 325 parts.

-My guess is that the modifications may be limited to the date display system, which is incorporated into the tourbillon cage.
+I guess that the modifications may be limited to the date display system, which is incorporated into the tourbillon cage.

-While the Grande Class Tourbillon El Primero featured a usual rotating ring that showed current date in a small display window, the new watch has a skeletonized rotating disk that spins around stationary ring with printed Arabic numerals and points at one that represents current date.
+While the Grande Class Tourbillon El Primero featured a usual rotating ring that showed the current date in a small display window, the dial has a skeletonized rotating disk that spins around the stationary ring with printed Arabic numerals and points at one that represents the current date.

-The El Primero Tourbillon Chronograph comes in the same 44 mm case as the recent El Primero Rattrapante flyback chrono.
+The El Primero Tourbillon Chronograph comes in the same 44 mm case as the recent El Primero Rattrapante flyback chronograph.

 While not particularly large, the case sports rater long lugs, so, if you have a thin wrist, you should probably try it first at a boutique of your convenience.

 Build Quality: 5/5